badname419/GildedRoseChallenge/README.md

 # GildedRoseChallenge

-The repository contains of the refactored original console project, as well as an asp.net mvc project.
+The repository consists of the refactored original console project, as well as an asp.net mvc project.

 The latter can be found in the GildedRoseWeb folder.